Patent Agent Salary in the United States

-How much does a Patent Agent make?
+How much does a Patent Agent make in the United States?

 Patent Agent Salaries by Percentile